 We continue to apply our company and Group policies which address issues relevant to slavery and human trafficking:

-- The Hitachi Group CSR Procurement Guideline is shared with suppliers and specifically calls for freely chosen employment, appropriate working ages, working hours, wages and benefits as well as humane treatment, non-discrimination and freedom of association
+- The Hitachi Group Sustainable Procurement Guidelines are shared with suppliers and specifically call for freely chosen employment, appropriate working ages, working hours, wages and benefits as well as humane treatment, non-discrimination and freedom of association.

 Over the last year, we have:

-- Continued to raise awareness and built expertise
+1. Continued to raise awareness and build expertise

 - increase the understanding of Hitachi’s approach as set out in the Hitachi Group’s Human Rights Policy and with reference to drivers for implementing the UN Guiding Principles, such as the regulatory environment in Europe in relation to business and human rights including the UK Modern Slavery Act;